 - Visit outside of jellyfish season.

-- Steer clear of dead jellyfish that wash up on beaches as they can still sting, if you think that there will be jellyfish then consider keeping your sandals on instead of going barefoot.
+- Steer clear of dead jellyfish that wash up on beaches as they can still sting.
+If you think that there will be jellyfish then consider keeping your sandals on instead of going barefoot.

 - Consider wearing a wetsuit in jellyfish areas to help protect your skin from stings.
 You can get suits that are anti-sting but there is no foolproof body covering that will stop all stings.
-If you’re looking for turtles, for example, they eat jellyfish which means that the stingers can remain in the water and they can still sting you – trust me!
+If you’re looking for turtles, they eat jellyfish which means that the stingers can remain in the water and they can still sting you – trust me!

 - Be very careful when beach cleaning as jellyfish can have long tentacles and some can appear to look like litter such as plastic bags.